 The resolution to fill a vacancy in nomination shall be duly

-acknowledged before an officer qualified to take acknowledgements of deeds
+acknowledged before an officer qualified to take acknowledgments of deeds

 and shall include, upon its face, the following information: